French into English: translation in practice

 When I've finished, what course can I do next?

-To be discussed with your tutor for a continuation of this course.
+To be discussed with your tutor.
 You could also do another course related to French, creative writing, journalism, etc.